cpfaff/rbefdata_paper/paper/rbefdata.md

 using the dataset upload function `bef.portal.upload.dataset()` or only to upload the script and maybe a figure to highlight the road to the results from the source datasets used.
-This can be done by attaching to the proposal with `bef.portal.attach.to_proposal()`.
+This can be done by attaching to the proposal with the command `bef.portal.attach.to_proposal()`.
 For the example shown, it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the `BEFdata` platform.

 So we upload the script and the four pane figure with its caption to add them to the proposal.
 The figure is prepared as Portable Network Graphics (PNG)